Generating highly-entangled states in large Rydberg-atom arrays

 for n in [4, 6, 8, 10, 12]:

-# Run or load an optimization
+# Run an optimization for various number of qubits.

 result = load_variable(f"./resources/Rydberg_{n}atoms_3optimizations.json")